infonet-dev/docs/monolith.md

 submit an encoded `reading_v1`.

 *Note*:
+Data encoding must match "reading_v1_formatting" - See docs/data_formatting for details

-Metrics containing a node or sensor id that has not been registered by a registrar endpoint will be ignored and dropped.
+Metrics containing a node or sensor id that has not been registered by a registrar endpoint (above) will be ignored and dropped.

-# Submitting Metrics (heartbeats)
+**Submitting Metrics (heartbeats)**

 There are three ways heartbeats are submitted
 Method 1: HTTP